Registry Mirror configuration

 cilium-chart

-For example, if a registry is available at private-registry.local
+For example, if a registry is available at private-registry.local, then the following

 projects will have to be created: